 IEEE 802.11k [14] Radio Resource Measurement provides neighbor reporting and load information that serves as a foundation for handover decisions.
-The standard could be enhanced with mobility prediction algorithms for anticipating access point transitions based on vehicle speed and trajectory data.
-Current handover mechanisms could benefit from QoS state preservation for ongoing bulk transfers or prioritized time-sensitive traffic during roaming events
+The use of AI/ML to improve roaming has been discussed in [18] The standard could be enhanced with mobility prediction algorithms for anticipating access point transitions based on vehicle speed and trajectory data.
+Current handover mechanisms could benefit from QoS state preservation for ongoing bulk transfers or prioritized time-sensitive traffic during roaming events.

-IEEE 802.11be MLO could maintain partial connectivity during handovers through alternate links, offering potential for seamless transitions.
-IEEE 802.11bn introduces seamless roaming enhancements with reduced handover latency targets and enhanced fast BSS transition mechanisms including coordinated roaming through target AP MLD and context transfer capabilities.
+MLO mechanims could improve roaming experience by allowing a single link maintained with current AP, while another link is established with the target AP.
+However, this capability is not supported in IEEE 802.11be and might not be supported in 802.11bn either..
+IEEE 802.11bn introduces seamless roaming enhancements with reduced handover latency targets and enhanced fast BSS transition mechanisms including coordinated roaming through target AP MLD and context transfer capabilities for APs within a seamless mobility domain (SMD).
 However, these standards require broader inter-ESS capabilities for automotive applications where vehicles regularly traverse different operator networks, and would benefit from vehicular-specific coordination algorithms that account for the rapid topology changes and mobility prediction based on vehicle trajectory characteristic of automotive environments.

 Multi-vehicle Coordination: